Cheesy vegan — and gluten-free — pasta gratin with a cauliflower-chickpea sauce. Savory, delicious, with nearly 15 grams of protein in each serving.

 I used a wonderful, gluten-free brown rice pasta for this gratin, but use regular pasta if you’d rather– it won’t make any difference.
 This recipe makes a ton of food– enough to serve a crowd– so you will need a big baking dish for it, or do as I did and throw it into a large cast-iron skillet.
 It makes for very pretty presentation too.

-- 1 16-oz package of pasta (I used penne, but any small pasta would work here, including macaroni or bow ties)
+- 1 pound package of gluten-free pasta.
+I used penne, but any small pasta would work here, including macaroni or bow ties

 - 4 cups of cauliflower florets

 - 1 medium onion

 - 1/2 tsp turmeric, optional, but adds a nice color

 - 2 tsp olive oil and more for spraying